khanshariquem/House-Realter-System/README.md

 Email:admin@hns.com
 Password:admin5

 A user can signup on the portal using a valid email or his/her facebook account.
 User needs to select the role while signing in or can add/change the role later by editing the profile.
 If the user uses facebook account to signup , user will b assigned a hunter role by default which can be change later by editing the profile details.

+**A valid email is required to get the benfits of the mailing features implemented in the application.**

 Web Application can be viewed in 3 roles:
 1. Admin